n7consulting/jeyser-docs/news/2017-06-17-fluor-release.md

----
-title:  "Jeyser Fluor released"
-published: true
-permalink: fluor-release.html
-summary: "Ninth release of Jeyser CRM"
-tags: [news]
----
+# Jeyser Fluor released

 ## Migration

 That new version has no big database changes.
 You just have to add a new parameter on configuration dashboard :

 ```
 # go to your installation folder
 cd /var/www/Incipio
 git pull  # if that step fails, reach us out on the gitter chat
 git checkout v2.1.0